 Felix Gotschlich (1874-1914) isolated what came to be known as the El Tor strain of cholera bacteria from Indonesian pilgrims in Egypt.

 “Gotschlich isolated organisms resembling V. cholera from 6 dead Mecca pilgrims at the El Tor quarantine station on the west coast of the Sinai Peninsula.
 The Pilgrims did not have clinical cholera nor post mortem evidence of cholera.
 The organisms appeared morphologically, biochemically, and serologically like V. cholera. – Rudolf Hugh

 Though the El Tor strain was not thought at the time to cause clinical disease, further studies and the emergence of the seventh cholera pandemic in 1961 showed that this strain was in fact disease-causing.
 About 75% of infections are asymptomatic, 18% cause mild diarrhea, and 1-2% cause severe cholera symptoms.See this item in the timeline

 Timeline Entry: 2017

 Cholera Vaccines Today

-Today, two oral cholera vaccines are available.
+Today, several oral cholera vaccines are available globally and are prequalified by the World Health Organization.
 A whole-cell killed vaccine Dukoral, or WC-Rbs, first licensed in 1992 and manufactured by French vaccine company Valneva, is internationally licensed but not available in the United States.

-Shanchol is a killed oral vaccine, similar to Dukoral, that is licensed and manufactured in India by Shantha Biotechnics.
-A version of it is available locally in Viet Nam.
+Shanchol is a killed oral vaccine that is licensed and manufactured in India by Shantha Biotechnics.
+A very similar vaccine named Euvichol is manufactured in South Korea by EuBiologics.